 Radio Horton committee members Sam Smette and James Hulbert collected the award on the night from HBA Chairman Jim Simpson, on behalf of 77 year old Ted, who lives at The Ridings Care Home in Daventry Road, Banbury.

-Speaking at the event, the HBA’s Jim Simpson, said: “Ted is a former journalist who, back in 1964, had the idea to create a hospital radio station in the local area.
+Speaking at the event, HBA’s Chairman Jim Simpson, said: “Ted is a former journalist who, back in 1964, had the idea to create a hospital radio station in the local area.
 It meant a year of detailed planning, buying equipment and admin.
 Since then, Ted has devoted most of his life to Radio Horton.

 “Ted played an integral part in the station’s recent 50th anniversary celebrations, with a special programme from the care home where he now resides.
 He’s described as an inspiration and, despite deteriorating health is still held in the highest regard by all who know him.”